ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Preventive measures

-• Regularly inspect suspension components.
+• Regularly inspect brake system components.

-• Perform routine maintenance checks.
+• Perform routine maintenance checks as per the vehicle's service manual.

 Error code type